Are congregations relying on the qualifications of church leaders to revive the churches?

 A holy minister is an awful weapon in the hand of God.”

-I am actually very concerned that there seems to be a lot of churches in the UK where the main priorities are more from the business world rather than being spiritual, Biblical and like Jesus.
+I am very concerned that there seem to be a lot of churches in the UK where the main priorities are more from the business world rather than being spiritual, biblical and like Jesus.

 There is a lot of talk about finance, buildings and business management.

-Our leaders and ministers seem to have become ‘managers’ and not shepherds.
+Many of the leaders and ministers of big churches, seem to have become ‘managers’ and not shepherds.

-They have become businessmen and women and are not showing a touch from heaven.
+They have become businessmen and women and consequently, are they showing a touch from heaven?

 In an article (based on churches in the U.S.A.) called; ‘Challenges for Church Leaders Today’ by William Zook, he wrote: